|Melissa Gilbert and Mark Kenneth Smaltz. Photo: Carol Rosegg|

 If only all plays could be so lyrical, eloquent and timely. . .

 Thomas Klingenstein's poignant new play If Only, getting a limited Off-Broadway run at the Cherry Lane Theatre through Sept.
-17, imagines what race relations in our country might have been like had President Abraham Lincoln not been assassinated.
+17, imagines what race relations in our country might be like had President Abraham Lincoln not been assassinated.

-Set 36 years after John Wilkes Booth fired the fatal shot at Ford's Theater, the play follows the reunion of two people who called him friend, are reunited.
-Ann Astorcrt ("Little House on the Prairie"'s Melissa Gilbert), a stifled New York society housewife who recently took in a mute orphan named Sophie (Korinne Tetlow) to do something useful with her life.
+Set 36 years after John Wilkes Booth fired the fatal shot at Ford's Theater, the play follows the reunion of two people who called President Abraham Lincoln “friend.”
+Ann Astorcott ("Little House on the Prairie"'s Melissa Gilbert), is a stifled New York society housewife who recently took in a mute orphan named Sophie (Korinne Tetlow) to do something useful with her life.
 Being a housewife is rather unfulfilling for the woman who met Lincoln and served at a hospital during the war.
-That's where she met Samuel Johnson (Mark Kenneth Smaltz). a runaway slave who went on to serve as Lincoln's valet.
+That is where she met Samuel Johnson (Mark Kenneth Smaltz), a runaway slave who went on to serve as Lincoln's valet.
 All these years later, Samuel has been in contact and is coming for a visit.

 Inattentive husband, Henry (Richmond Hoxie), agrees to allow Ann to have a visitor -- just another whim he gives in to as proof of his love for the wife he doesn't quite understand.
 He doesn't get her obsession with Lincoln, whom he accuses her of giving deity status thanks to a bust she keeps on her desk.

 "Not a god," she replies, "But as perfect as God made a man."

 He shrugs off the visit as unimportant and leaves to attend a meeting.
 What he doesn't realize is that Lincoln represented a hope of how things might have been not only for racial relations in America, but for possibilities of marriage between blacks and whites -- that is to say, between Samuel and Ann.